dev-nihalsharma/corporate-devops-project/README.md

 # corporate-devops-project
-This project is to demonstrate how we practice devops at corporate level by implementing Kubernetes, seamless  CI/CD piplines on jenkins, Monitoring servers(BlackBox) and etc
+This project is to demonstrate how we practice DevOps at the corporate level by implementing Kubernetes, seamless  CI/CD pipelines on Jenkins, Monitoring servers(BlackBox) and etc